-While the labor laws on overtime pay at the federal level (and for most states) permit non-exempt salaried workers’ overtime pay to be calculated using the fluctuating-workweek method (aka Chinese Overtime), there are currently 4 states that prohibit such pay schemes: Alaska, California, New Mexico, Pennsylvania, Connecticut, Montana, and New Jersey.
+While the labor laws on overtime pay at the federal level (and for most states) permit non-exempt salaried workers’ overtime pay to be calculated using the fluctuating-workweek method (aka Chinese Overtime), there are currently 7 states that prohibit or limit such pay schemes: Alaska, California, New Mexico, Pennsylvania, Connecticut, Montana, and New Jersey.

-These states have rejected employer’s arguments that employee’s overtime pay should be limited to a mere half-time rate for the overtime hour.
-Workers in these states are entitled to overtime pay calculated at 150% (“time-and-one-half”) their regular hourly rate.
+Rulings in these states have rejected employer’s arguments that employee’s overtime pay should be limited to a mere half-time rate for the overtime hours, resulting in overtime pay being calculated at 150% (“time-and-one-half”) the regular hourly rate.

 The difference between using the “fixed salary for fluctuating workweeks” method to calculate an employee’s overtime pay versus paying time-and-a-half for each hour over 40 per week can be substantial (3 times as much overtime pay).
 The fluctuating workweek / Chinese overtime calculation is much more favorable for employers and far less favorable for workers – workers earn less for each overtime hour worked and employers save on overtime wage costs.